Forests cover a third of Earth’s land surface.

 Rainforests are home to two-thirds of all living animal and plant species on the planet, with hundreds of millions of species still undiscovered.
-In the Amazon rainforest, such as in Cool Earth’s Peru partnerships, a single square mile of rainforest often houses more than 50,000 insect species 2.
+In the Amazon rainforest, such as in Cool Earth’s Peru partnerships, a single square mile of rainforest often houses more than 50,000 insect species.

 Human activity is threatening the most critical part of the carbon cycle, with potentially disastrous consequences.

-Cool Earth is the non-profit organisation that works alongside local people to halt deforestation and forest degradation.
-More than 1.6 billion people, or 25% of the world’s population, rely on forest resources for their livelihoods3.
+More than 1.6 billion people, or 25% of the world’s population, rely on forest resources for their livelihoods.